-Inflation loss calculator by country
+Inflation calculator by country

-Example: $1,000 in 2000 is equivalent to approximately $1,801 in 2025 (in United States).
+Example: $1,000 in 2000 equals about $1,801 in 2025 in United States.

-- Uses CPI ratios (no black-box API)
+View the full United States example →- Uses CPI ratios (no black-box API)

 - Country-specific CPI series stored locally